Who wore what to the royal wedding

 The dress had a Peter-Pan collar to add detail around the neckline.

-Elizabeth von der Holtz says: "This look is very sophisticated especially paired with the nude hat and accessories - she gets it just right for a spring wedding."
+Elizabeth von der Goltz says: "This look is very sophisticated especially paired with the nude hat and accessories - she gets it just right for a spring wedding."

 7. Elton John